SOLD OUT! Palmina was founded by the talented Steve Clifton in 2000.

 Nebbiolo needs sufficient warmth to develop the sugars and fruit flavors needed to balance the grape’s naturally high acid and tannin levels.
 Thus, in cool and/or rainy vintages, the grape can yield very astringent and bitter wines.
 Even in perfect vintages, the wines can be very sharp and rugged when young, only to develop into gorgeous wines with bottle age.

-Everything came together nicely for Steve and his various plantations of Nebbiolo in 2005, and the resulting wine is a stunning example of how this foreign and difficult grape can thrive in California.
+Everything came together nicely for Steve and his Nebbiolo in 2005.
+The resulting wine is a stunning example of how this foreign and difficult grape can thrive in California.
 Clifton sources fruit from various spots throughout Santa Barbara County, and Vintage 2005 was warm, sunny and dry.
 I would guess that upon its release 2 or 3 years ago, this was a pretty austere, tannic wine, but the additional bottle age on this one has yielded a gorgeous wine of substantial complexity and class.